oasis-open-projects/documentation/guides/keeping-your-project-on-track.md

 The TSC is responsible for translating the strategic direction into a practical roadmap of technical activities - triaging issues, managing releases, and responding to pull requests.
 In small projects, the PGB and the TSC may be one and the same.
 In larger projects, there may be multiple TSCs to address different areas of concern.
 Your Project Governing Board will have a lot of flexibility in setting up the TSC(s) to meet the needs of your project.

-In establishing your TSC, start with defining good criteria for selecting members.
-Select TSC members who share a common view of your project’s scope.
+In establishing your TSC, start with defining good criteria for selecting its members.
+Choose TSC members who share a common view of your project’s scope.
 Populate the group with key experts whose views will carry weight with the PGB and community contributors.
 These technical leaders are a good proxy for how implementers will react, and they can help influence the direction of your early adopters.

 ### Tool 5 - Your Project Maintainers

-The PGB in consultation with the TSC appoints the Maintainers, who drive the day-to-day development.
-Project Maintainers are the ‘trail guides’ for your repositories and pull requests.
-As such, they need to clearly understand your project’s scope, so they can accept or reject contributions accordingly.
+The PGB, in consultation with the TSC, appoints the Maintainers, who are the ‘trail guides’ for your repositories and pull requests.
+As such, they need to clearly understand your project’s goals and scope, so they can accept or reject contributions accordingly.

 Make sure your TSC regularly communicates project priorities with Maintainers.
-It’s a good idea to make sure there are open lines of communication between the Maintainers, TSC, and PGB members so that any unexpected issues can be easily addressed.
+You want open lines of communication between the Maintainers, TSC, and PGB, so that your project continues to move in the direction laid out in your charter.

 ### Parting Guidance